omer-priel/equal-shares/README.md

 * docker compose - For local development
 * React - As framework for the frontend
 * TypeScript - As programming language for the frontend
+* Vite - As build tool for the frontend

 ## Installation and Getting Started